zainabmelh/guide-articles/articles/Meta/free-code-camp-hotkeys/index.md

 ---
-title: "Free Code Camp Hotkeys"
+title: Free Code Camp Hotkeys
-parent: "general"
 ---
 freeCodeCamp has a number of hotkeys, so power users can get around quickly.

 ## How to use the hotkeys